Tkachov/ceu_pingus/UPDATE.md

 I've fixed fade_over(), at least it looks like a transition effect now.

-Added C++-to-Ceu proxy events and a few Ceu classes which react to those.
+Added C++-to-Céu proxy events and a few Céu classes which react to those.

 Ported some mouse reacting behavior of MenuButton, ArmageddonButton and ForwardButton.